jmw86069/colorjam/README.md

 ![](man/figures/README-color_split-1.png)<!-- -->

-The intensity of the color gradient is adjusted with `dex`, “darkness expansion factor”.
+The intensity of the gradient is adjusted with `dex`, “darkness expansion factor”.

 ``` r